From 1891 until 1978 Highgate Hill shared a railway station at Gloucester Street with Woolloongabba, but now it’s just a memory.

 Vulture Street Station, now known as South Bank Station, was built in 1893 however Gloucester Street was retained.In January of 1898 Charles Yeo, a well known figure in Brisbane at the time, dropped dead at Gloucester Street station, it was thought from heat apoplexy.
 He’d been a chemist in Queen Street for some time and had recently taken over running the Moreton Bay Oyster Company.

 The surrounding area was being subdivided around that time which could have been expected to increase usage of the station.
-Here’s one example from 1890.
+One example from 1890 was Stephens’ Paddock Estate adjacent to the station.
+For more information on this development, please see my post,“Dorra Tor” – Plywood, Politics and Punters .

 However the number of passengers using Gloucester Street appears to have remained low, judging from this article from 1909.
 An association for the development of Woolloongabba had been formed some years earlier and was agitating for a passenger railway line via a new tunnel to the Gabba which would have necessitated the closure of Gloucester Street.